-The Pt 4f spectrum of the Pt/ZrO2 catalyst was fit using five doublets, for metallic Pt(0), Pt (I), Pt(II), Pt(IV), and for a mixed state located between Pt(I) and Pt(II).
-The binding energies for the Pt 4f7/2 of these components were located at 70.9 eV, 72.1 eV, 73.4 eV, 74.4 eV, and 72.4 eV, respectively.
+The Pt 4f spectrum of the Pt/ZrO2 catalyst was fit using five doublets.
+These were related to metallic Pt(0), Pt (I), Pt(II), Pt(IV), and to a mixed state located between Pt(I) and Pt(II).
+The binding energies for the Pt $4f{7/2}$ of these components were located at 70.9 eV, 72.1 eV, 73.4 eV, 74.4 eV, and 72.4 eV, respectively.
 Fixed energy separations and full-width-half-maximum (FWHM) were used for all components in the spectra.
 The mixed state is very close in energy to the Pt(I) state, but it was necessarily introduced as a single peak with fixed FWHM at approximately that energy was not sufficient to give a good final fit to the spectra.
 The Pd 3d spectrum of the Pd/ZrO2 catalyst was fit with two doublets at $3d{5/2}$ energies at 335.3 eV and 336.8 eV, corresponding to metallic Pd(0) and Pd(II).
-The Pd 3d spectrum overlaps with the Zr 3p spectrum, but the Pd $3d{1/2}$ component was clearly visible between the peaks for the Zr 3p doublet, thereby allowing for the deconvolution of the smaller palladium components.
-The Ni 2p spectrum of the Ni/ZrO2 catalyst was deconvoluted using three components corresponding to Ni(0), Ni(II) and Ni(III), with the $2p{3/2}$ peaks at energies 852.8 eV, 853.9 eV, and 856.3 eV, respectively, coupled together with three broader satellite features at higher energies.
+The Pd 3d spectrum overlaps with the Zr 3p spectrum, but the Pd 3d1/2 component was clearly visible between the peaks for the Zr 3p doublet, thereby allowing for the deconvolution of the smaller palladium components.
+The Ni 2p spectrum of the Ni/ZrO2 catalyst was deconvoluted using three components corresponding to Ni(0), Ni(II) and Ni(III), with the 2p3/2 peaks at energies 852.8 eV, 853.9 eV, and 856.3 eV, respectively, coupled together with three broader satellite features at higher energies.
 All main components had similar FWHM, and fixed energy separations.
 The lowest energy component is consistent with what would be expected for metallic Ni, while the two higher energy components can both be associated with different degrees of oxidation.
-Two doublets were used to deconvolute the Rh 3d spectrum of the Rh/ZrO2 catalyst, at $3d{5/2}$ energies of 307.2 eV and 308.8 eV, corresponding to Rh(0) and Rh(III).
+Two doublets were used to deconvolute the Rh 3d spectrum of the Rh/ZrO2 catalyst, at 3d5/2 energies of 307.2 eV and 308.8 eV, corresponding to Rh(0) and Rh(III).
 The deconvolution of the Ru 3d spectrum of the Ru/ZrO2 catalyst was complicated by the overlap with the C 1s spectrum.
-Two doublets with the $3d{5/2}$ energies at 279.8 eV and 280.9 eV were used, corresponding to Ru(0) and Ru(IV), respectively.
+Two doublets with the 3d5/2 energies at 279.8 eV and 280.9 eV were used, corresponding to Ru(0) and Ru(IV), respectively.
 The binding energies of the transition metals components were in agreement with values given for similar components in the NIST database.
-For all transition metals, apart from the Ni 2p region, fitting was done to both spin-orbit doublets.
+For all transition metals, apart from the Ni 2p region, fitting was done to both spinorbit doublets.
 Fixed area ratios, energy separations and FWHM were used for each separate core level.

 The overall basicity of the calcined catalysts and the $ZrO_2$ support was characterized through temperature-programmed desorption of $CO_2$ ( $CO_2$ -TPD).
-The measurements were done with the AMI-200R equipment connected to the OmniStar GSD320 MS, for 150 mg catalyst samples.
-A 50 ml/min (STP) flow was maintained throughout the experiment.
-The samples were dried in He for 2 hours at 180 °C, using a heating ramp of 10 °C/min.
-The samples were then cooled down to 50 °C in He and further held for 30 min.
-Next, a 1 vol. % $CO_2$ /He flow was directed through the samples at 50 °C for 30 min, which was followed by a He flush for 60 min.
-Then, the samples were heated to 800 °C in He with a heating rate of 10 °C/min, and kept at 800 °C for 30 min before cooling down.
-The MS was used for data acquisition, following m/z 44 for $CO_2$ .
-Additionally, m/z 28 ( $CO_2$ ), 18 ( $CO_2$ ) and 4 ( $CO_2$ ) and 4 ( $CO_2$ ) were followed.
+The analysis was done with the AMI-200R equipment for 150 mg catalyst samples.
+The samples were first dried for 120 minutes at 180 °C in He (10 °C/min heating rate), and cooled down to 50 °C. The samples were held at 50 °C in He for 30 min.
+A flow of 1 vol. % $CO_2$ /He flow was then directed through the samples at 50 °C and held for 30 min.
+This was followed by a 60 min flush in He.
+The temperature was then elevated to 800 °C in He flow, using a heating rate of 10 °C/min.
+The temperature was maintained at 800 °C for 30 min before the samples were cooled down.
+The OmniStar GSD320 MS was used for data acquisition, and m/z 44 was followed for $CO_2$ .
+Additionally, m/z 28 (CO), 18 ( $CO_2$ ) and 4 ( $CO_2$ ) and